felixtoo48/flask_customer_order/README.md

 	- Sign up
 	- Get API key and Username
 7. Create tests in `tests/` folder, using pytest
+	### Testing Methods
+	- Testing using CURL
+	or
+	- Tests are done using: `pytest` or
+	- Tests can also be done using coverage: `pytest --cov=app`
 8. Set up CI/CD with GitHub Actions

 ## File Descriptions